Ollie-4F6C6C6965/paas-drone-hello-world/README.md

 drone encrypt REPO_USERNAME/REPO_NAME USERNAME drone encrypt REPO_USERNAME/REPO_NAME PASSWORD
 ```

+_If you get `client error 500: {"message":"sql: no rows in result set"}` the repo is probably not activated on drone._

 4) Edit [.drone.yml](.drone.yml), filling out the GPAAS_APP_NAME, GPAAS_ORG, GPAAS_SPACE, GPAAS_API and set the outputs from the above commands at the bottom:
 ```
 ---